|How does a Question Level Analysis fit with the new Ofsted Inspection Framework? |

-Based on paragraph 179, if you are doing assessment, Inspectors will ask at your next inspection what you are drawing from the data and how that informs your curriculum and teaching.
+If you are doing assessment, Inspectors will ask at your next inspection what you are drawing from the data and how that informs your curriculum and teaching.

 You need to look more than at your school overall or the overall score per pupil.
 For example, maybe when you look at your girls, you find that fractions are currently a problem, as evidenced by the results of certain questions compared with the National Average, and compared with your boys’ answers to the same question.

 There may be more than one way of seeing this – for example, using RAG-rating charts, you can compare the colours of results for one question compared to another, and for one cohort to another.

 The percentage of questions not attempted, when compared with the National average, might also indicate improvements for your curriculum.